Shared Task

 Guidelines for Submissions

-Participants are invited to submit their solutions for the two tracks through the MIB Leaderboard.
+Participants are invited to submit their solutions for either of the two tracks through the MIB Leaderboard.

 Submissions should include the following items:

-For the Circuit Localization Track, we expect one folder per task/model, whre each folder contains the name of the model and the task, separated by an underscore—for example, ioi_gpt2
+For the Circuit Localization Track, we expect one folder per task/model, where each folder is named after the model and the task, separated by an underscore—for example, ioi_gpt2

 , or arc-easy_llama3